mass-payments icon

 • Sending Bank Fees: The bank where the wire transfer is initiated may charge a processing fee, which varies depending on the bank type and account you hold.

-• Intermediary Fees: Correspondent banks may charge fees for handling the transfer on behalf of the other two banks, which vary depending on the specific transfer agreement between parties.
+• Intermediary Fees: A corresponding bank (or multiple banks) may charge fees for handling the transfer on behalf of the other two banks, which vary depending on the specific transfer agreement between parties.
+These can act as unpredictable hidden fees.

 • Receiving Bank Fees: The recipient’s bank may charge fees for receiving an international wire transfer.
 These will either be deducted from the transfer amount or charged separately.

-• Currency Conversion: Additional fees may be associated with the exchange rate if the transfer requires a currency conversion.
-Banks will often apply a margin or markup to the mid-market rate, resulting in more charges.
+• Currency Conversion: If the transfer requires a currency conversion, additional fees may be associated with the exchange rate.
+Canadian banks often apply a margin or markup to the mid-market rate, resulting in more charges.

 Fees for an international wire transfer can vary significantly between countries and banks.
 Some will offer flat fees for global transfer, while others charge a percentage of the transferred amount.